 - Some patients may suffer from Dumping Syndrome resulting in an intolerance to certain foods.

-All patients are required to commence an Optifast based diet for a period of 2-3 weeks prior to surgery.
+All patients are required to commence an Optifast based diet for a period of 2-3 weeks prior to Gastric Bypass surgery.
 This diet induces a change to the patient's metabolism putting it into a Ketotic state, known as Ketosis.
 During this period the patient's diet will be restricted, with only certain additional foods allowed (your Dietitian will provide clear direction tailored to you).
 There are no carbohydrates, sugars, fruits or juices etc. permitted during this Optifast period.